-Click here to view the Dragon Warrior II (NES) description page for guides, saves, and more information.
+Click here to view the Dragon Warrior II (NES) Home Page for more information.

 Two Steps Forward, One Step Back

 Dragon Warrior II attempted to build on the foundation set by the first game and did so with a very modest amount of success.
 This sequel certainly bigger than its predecessor, but it also makes a lot of mistakes that could have been avoided.
 In fact, Dragon Warrior II encapsulates everything I don’t like about the series, particularly the boring dungeons and rather enigmatic flow of events that constantly had me wandering around in search of the next goal.
 On the other hand, this installment in the series had three heroes, each with their own abilities and felt more open ended than its forerunner, which made it slightly more entertaining.
 There were also a few challenging sections of the adventure that RPG veterans may enjoy if they aren’t afraid of Insta-Death spells.

 One of the cool things about Dragon Warrior II is that it’s a direct sequel to the first title and there’s some degree of continuity between the two games.
 A few generations have passed since the events of Dragon Warrior and the descendants of Erdrick have spread across the realm.
 Things were hunky-dory for quite some time until the evil sorcerer, Hargon, attacks the kingdom of Moonbrooke.
 A lone soldier escapes the devastation of Moonbrooke and warns the neighboring realm of Midenhall of impending doom.
 The main hero’s father, who happens to be king of Midenhall, gives his son some money and a sword, then sends him out to defeat Hargon.